kowainik/summoner/README.md

 Summoner is a tool for scaffolding fully configured batteries-included production-level Haskell projects.

 Do you want to create a library that is to be uploaded to Hackage/Stackage, that builds with both Cabal and Stack and supports the latest three major GHC versions?
-Or you are building a production application which uses a custom prelude and has CI with Travis Linux and AppVeyors Windows checks?
+Or are you building a production application which uses a custom prelude and has CI with Travis Linux and AppVeyors Windows checks?
+Maybe do you want to play with your idea in a single module without introducing the whole complexity of the Haskell projects?
 Summoner can help you do all that with minimal effort from you - it can even upload the project to GitHub if you wish!

 By the way, Summoner operates as either CLI or TUI application, so you can choose what you're more comfortable with and install only the required one.